-Around late October and early November, we start getting a lot of inquiries related to coriander, silverbeet and parsley.
-Usually the inquiry is from a puzzled gardener who has been growing great plants all winter, but suddenly everything has bolted (flowered), and is about to set seed.
+Around late October and early November, I start receiving a lot of inquiries related to coriander, silverbeet and parsley.
+Usually the enquiry is from a puzzled gardener who has been growing great plants all winter, but suddenly everything has bolted (flowered), and is about to set seed.

 The process of bolting occurs like clockwork.
-We manage many gardens across Melbourne and the silverbeet all set seed at the same time.
+I used to manage many gardens across Melbourne and the silverbeet all set seed at the same time.
 Within a week of each other, all the silverbeet plants start flowering regardless of the individual microclimates.
 The same thing occurs with parsley, dill, fennel, coriander, spinach and rocket.

 The process behind this phenomenon is called photoperiodism.
 This is a physical reaction and developmental plant response, to the relative lengths of daylight and darkness, that the plant experiences.